LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 #### What about mobile?

-Obviously it's best practice to build "mobile" first and I didn't mention that, here.
-There was a reason for this, not because I didn't do it, but because I'm writing about how to build it and by talking about the problem I have created, I can then show you the solution.
+Obviously it's best practice to build "mobile" first and I showed the desktop version first There was a reason for this, not because I didn't do it, but because I'm writing about how to build it and by talking about the problem I have created, I can then show you the solution.

 So, we're pushing the entire contents to the side, which works great on a larger display, but at a viewport computed to 320px width, there is no space for the page contents.
 We could have written a media query to set the width of the drawer ro be a maximum of 18rem (288px), as opposed to the 20rem (320px) we used, but then obviously every single word has to wrap and break, images and what not all get too squished and the whole thing generally looks a hot mess.
 The pattern we built is actually my favourite pattern, but it falls down on "mobile" and I know that, so we need a kind of hybrid approach:

 * If the screen is "large enough" (some arbrtary breakpoint), we'll do the push to the side effect
 * If the screen is "too small" to look decent when the `.main` is squished, we'll slide out on a new layer, above the top

 So, if we slide a panel out, that covers the entire of the viewport we do of course run the risks associated with escaping the container with the <kbd>Tab</kbd> key or virtual cursor and failing 2.4.7, 2.4.11.
 Is it a modal?
 It certainly quacks like one, doesn't it?
 It covers the whole page, blocking interaction and exists on the top-most layer.
 But, it's exactly the same component on both "mobile" and desktop, so should we change the ARIA to be modal?
 I have to admit, I'm not 100% sure, here, if taken in isolation on a smaller viewport, then every instinct I have would say "modal", but taken with the larger screen layout and everything inbetween I have enough doubt to question myself.
 It's not for me to decide what is best, here, it's simple enough for me to do, but would I be doing it for the right reasons?
 I'd need disabled people's advice here, which unfortunately I cannot get, so, I'm not going to make it modal, I'll leave that as an unanswered question.
-I will provide a little snippet of JS to show how we could do that and I'll also add an auto-close feature, just to prevent any tabbing underneath, obviously I can't do anything about the virtual cursor, but I can add light dismiss.

 So, remember our main bits for pushing the main content out were in a CSS media query?
 These bits aren't, so they will, in essence apply to all viewports up until that first breakpoint: